All my life I tried to willpower my way to consistently waking up early but continuing to fail.

 It took experiment after experiment, but eventually, I went from going to bed at 4 am to incrementally waking up earlier and earlier.

-I just bumped my wake up time from 4:30 am to 4:06 am a few weeks ago, and I want to share with you what I did so you can learn how to wake up early and stick to it.
+In fact: I just bumped my wake up time from 4:30 am to 4:06 am a few weeks ago, a complete shift in my daily rhythm!

 More important than just waking up early, sooner than you thought possible, you will learn how to develop self-discipline and have more purpose and meaning in life.

-What It Reveals When You Can’t Wake Up Early
+Why You Can’t Wake Up Early

 You can’t wake up because you have nothing to wake up to.
 Sleep is the ultimate way to check out on life.